Use Intercom CSAT Data for Agent Coaching

 - CSAT rating lands in Slack, tagged with the agent.

-- Team lead reviews the conversation link.
+- Team lead reviews the conversation link and coaches within hours — feedback is specific, not aggregate.

 Should I show agents their own CSAT ratings in real time?